 Aqua is the place for excellent seafood and an ambience that’s perfect for those dress slacks you own that are dry-clean only.
 Both private options have access to the waterfront patio, and if you really want to, you can reserve the entire restaurant for 500 of your closest friends.

 Capacity: View Room: 30 (40 Standing), Private Rooms: 15 (20 Standing), The Sun Deck: 40, Full Buyout: 220

 Unfortunately, you can only have access to Von’s incredible wheel of drink specials if you reserve the entire bar for 220 guests.
 For something slightly more low-key, the sun deck accommodates 40 people and can be used with one of their other private rooms: one that has a capacity of 20, a fireplace, and a smart TV, and a similar, larger one that has a capacity of 40 (but no fireplace or smart TV).

 Being able to have free reign of Needle & Thread’s awesome speakeasy space and an unlimited supply of cheddar corn cracklins with serrano fondue?
 Sign us up.
-If you have more than 40 people with you, you can reserve the combination of Needle & Thread and the downstairs bar Tavern Law.
+If you have more than 36 people, you can reserve the combination of Needle & Thread and the downstairs bar Tavern Law.

 Leave it to Purple to be able to accommodate any size or situation imaginable.
 This wine bar serves plates that range from crab cakes to osso bucco and has a ton of private room options.

 You can book a partial section of the dining room at this party time Mexican restaurant for up to 34 people.
 Or you can reserve the whole dining room if you want to sit and eat guacamole with 120 people.